hasundue/Calmato.jl/README.md

 [![CI](https://github.com/hasundue/Calmato.jl/workflows/CI/badge.svg)](https://github.com/hasundue/Calmato.jl/actions?query=workflow%3ACI)
 [![Codecov](https://codecov.io/gh/hasundue/Calmato.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/hasundue/Calmato.jl)

-**Calmato** is an open-source CALPHAD (CALculation of PHAse Diagrams) package in Julia language, which utilizes [**EAGO**](https://github.com/PSORLab/EAGO.jl) as its optimization engine.
+**Calmato** is an open-source CALPHAD (CALculation of PHAse Diagrams) package in Julia language, which uses [**EAGO**](https://github.com/PSORLab/EAGO.jl) as its optimization engine.
 The package is still in the alpha stage of development and has limited functionality and reliability.

 ## Example

-Let's take Cu-Zn system assesed by [Liang et al. (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0364591615300250) as an example.
+Let's take the Cu-Zn system assesed by [Liang et al. (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0364591615300250) as an example.

-Read a tdb file:
+Read the tdb file, which can be downloaded from [TDB DB](https://avdwgroup.engin.brown.edu/):

 ```julia
 using Calmato